The University of Dundee’s key aim is ‘to transform lives, locally and globally, through the creation, sharing and application of knowledge’.

-The University of Dundee is organised into nine schools containing multiple disciplines.
-In addition, all of these schools have associated research centres or units:
+The university is organised into nine schools containing multiple disciplines.
+In addition, all of these schools have associated research units:

 The City Campus has excellent facilities including lecture theatres, labs, library and IT suites.
 There is also sporting facilities with a sports centre, swimming pool and tennis courts.

 Ninewells Campus is three miles west of the City Campus.
 Here you’ll find the Ninewells Hospital and Medical School, home to the Schools of Dentistry, Medicine and Nursing and Health Sciences.

 Kirkcaldy Campus borders the town of Kirkcaldy in Fife.
 This campus is one of three locations for the School of Nursing and Health Sciences.